We're the UK's leading bowel cancer charity

 Targeted therapies don't work for everyone.
 Your healthcare team might offer you a test to help find out if there are any targeted therapies that could work for you.
 This is called a biomarker test.
 The test could be a blood test or a test on a sample of your tumour from a biopsy.

-Your cancer cells may have changes (mutations) in sections of your DNA called genes.
+If a gene is changed, the instructions may not be correct and your body may act differently.
+Some gene changes can affect how cancer grows.
 These changes are described as biomarkers.
-They can affect how the cancer grows.
 The most common mutations found in bowel cancer are in genes called RAS, BRAF and mismatch repair (MMR) genes.

 The biomarker test is used to see if you have mutations in RAS, BRAF and mismatch repair genes.
 Finding out which mutations you have can help decide which treatment is more likely to work for you.